 The southern part of the province of Siena is characterised by a barren landscape.
 This, together with the calcareous formations, makes it a place of rare beauty.
 In this area there are plenty of thermal springs.

-Leaving the hotel, you turn to the right towards Arbia and then to the left towards Asciano.
-Asciano, an ancient possession of the counts della Scialenga, still preserves its centre where each second Sunday of the month the Mercatino delle Crete (typical and organic products, terracotta…) is held.
+From Pienza you can continue for Asciano, an ancient possession of the counts della Scialenga, still preserves its centre where each second Sunday of the month the Mercatino delle Crete (typical and organic products, terracotta…) is held.
 From Asciano you can easily reach Rapolano, a well-known thermal resort, and Serre di Rapolano where the Cappella dei Cacciaconti, princes of Serre, in the local church is worth a visit.
 In the village there is also a Grancia del Santa Maria della Scala, an ancient barn now used as a museum.
 Going back to Arbia, just outside Asciano, you turn to the left to follow the spectacular road leading to the Abbey of Monte Oliveto Maggiore.
 It was founded in 1313 by Bernardo Tolomei in the so-called Acona desert.
 The cloister of the abbey preserves beautiful frescoes by Sodoma representing St Benedict’s life.
 Turning back towards Asciano, after one kilometre you turn to the right towards S. Giovanni d’Asso.
 The historical centre on top of a hill is dominated by the Castello where the white truffle fair is held.
 In the centre there is also S. Giovanni Battista’s church dating from the 14th century.